directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-django.md

 authors:
   - name: Omu Inetimi
     title: Guest Author
+description: Learn how to integrate Directus in your Django web application.
 ---
 Django is a popular Python framework known for its "battery included" philosophy.
 In this tutorial, you will learn how to integrate Django with Directus, and build an application that uses the Django templating engine to display data from the API.